System Design: Building a Real-Time Chat Application

 Message Persistence and Delivery Guarantees

-For delivery guarantees, I track three states:
+For delivery guarantees, the system tracks three states:

 • SENT — server received the message